platformsh/template-builder/templates/lisp/files/README.md

 </a>
 </p>

+This template provides the most basic configuration for running a Lisp Huchentoot web server for Platform.sh.
+It can be used to build a very rudimentary application but is intended primarily as a documentation reference.
+You are free to al

 This template builds a simple Lisp Hunchentoot web server for Platform.sh.
 It includes a minimalist application  for demonstration, but you are free to alter it as needed.

 Hunchentoot is a web server written in Common Lisp and at the same time a toolkit for building dynamic websites.